Apply for housing

 Apply to join the housing register

 Applicants will be asked to renew their applications online each year.
-They will be asked to logon to their account to make any changes to their application.
+They will be asked to log in to their account to make any changes to their application.
 Support and assistance will be given to those people who need it.
 You will be asked to supply supporting documentation to verify the information provided as part of your online application.
 You will also need to provide additional appropriate proof to confirm your circumstances at any point during your application.

 Who can apply?